microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### `trigger` in repositories

-Triggers are enabled by default and any new change to your repo will start a new pipeline run automatically.
+Triggers are enabled by default and any new change to your repo will trigger a new pipeline run automatically.

-You can disable trigger on your repository.
+You can disable triggers on your repository.

 ```yaml
 resources: